Turan Ammo Review: Turkey's Hit or Miss FMJ

-Turan ammo isn’t an American household name, so don’t be surprised if you’ve never heard of it and have questions about how good it really is.
-Turan is a Turkish company that only produces three calibers of range ammo (full metal jacket rounds); 5.56 NATO, 9mm, and .223 Remington.
+Turan ammo isn’t a household name in America, so don’t be surprised if you’ve never heard of it and have questions about how good it really is.
+Turan is a Turkish company that only produces three types of range ammo (i.e. full metal jacket rounds); 5.56 NATO, 9mm, and 223 Remington.

-A lot of shooters have asked us if Turan ammo is any good, and as experts on the subject, we decided to bring you this Turan ammo review.
-Naturally, most of us want reliable loads that are available and for a good price.
+A lot of shooters have asked us if Turan ammo is any good.
+As experts on the subject, we decided to bring you this Turan ammo review.

 Is Turan a Good Brand for Ammo?

-You can pick up a 50-round box of 9mm FMJ Turan ammunition for less than $17 (at the time of writing) when you can find it in stock.
-All of the ammo has lead cores encased in a bimetal jacket (a brass alloy with copper and zinc) with Boxer primers.
-You won’t get anything fancy from Turan, like JHPs or polymer-tipped rounds.
-But if we’re being entirely honest, ammo isn’t cheap, and it’s challenging to come by, so Turan ammo may be an excellent option for your range ammo.
+You can pick up a 50-round box of 9mm FMJ Turan ammunition for less than $17 (at the time of writing).
+All of the Turan’s bullets have steel-free lead cores and brass jackets (with the exception of 5.56 SS109, which is loaded with a steel-core projectile).
+You won’t get anything fancy from Turan, like JHPs or polymer-tipped bullets.
+But ammo isn’t cheap, so Turan ammo may be your best choice if your budget doesn’t give you much room for pleasure.
+All Turan ammo is loaded with brass cases.
+If you’re into reloading, that’s a plus.

 Turan Centerfire Handgun Ammunition